AlFahimBinFaruk/SQL_Tutorial/join_operator.md

 ### Join operator

-- join is use to query between two or more related column in tables.
+- join is use to query between two or more related column in tables, the tables dosen't need to have ralation among them.

 1. Normal/inner join.
 * branch and employee are two different table with a relation.